ramonfigueiredo/rust_programming/README.md

 * [Getting started with Rust](https://www.rust-lang.org/learn/get-started): Quickly set up a Rust development environment and write a small app.
+* [Rust playground](https://play.rust-lang.org/): A browser interface to the Rust compiler to experiment with the language.
 * [The Rust programming language's official book](https://doc.rust-lang.org/book/)

 Go back to [Contents](#contents).